ibraheemamodu/Ibrahim-Baby-Step-in-Data-Analysis/README.md

 # Project Name: Ibrahim-Baby-Step-in-Data-Analysis

 # Problem Statement

 # Data Sourcing:

-The data used in this is a sample data downloaded from https://aka.ms/30DLDATFinanceDataSample and the analysis is done using Microsift Excel
+The data used in this is a sample data downloaded from https://aka.ms/30DLDATFinanceDataSample and Microsift Excel was used for the Analysis

 # Data Transformation:

 The data was used as downloaded there was no need for transformation

 # Findings: